March 8, 2012

-Calling all FreeBSD developers needing assistance with travel expenses to BSDCan 2011.
+Calling all FreeBSD developers needing assistance with travel expenses for BSDCan 2012.

 This program is open to FreeBSD developers of all sorts (kernel hackers, documentation authors, bugbusters, system administrators, etc).
 In some cases we are also able to fund non-developers, such as active community members and FreeBSD advocates.

-We reimburse costs based on actuals (receipts), and by check or bank transfer.
+(3) We reimburse costs based on actuals (receipts), and by check or bank transfer.
 And, we do not cover your costs if you end up having to cancel your trip.
-We require you to submit a report on your trip, which we may show to current or potential sponsors, and may include in our semi-annual newsletter and on this blog.
+We require you to submit a report on your trip, which we may show to current or potential sponsors, and may include in our semi-annual newsletter.

 There’s some flexibility in the mechanism, so talk to us if something about the model doesn’t quite work for you or if you have any questions.
 The travel grant program is one of the most effective ways we can spend money to help support the FreeBSD Project, as it helps developers get together in the same place at the same time, and helps advertise and advocate FreeBSD in the larger community.